Granny Square Join As You Go: 7 Easy Methods

 Join squares in vertical strips, each strip a different color family.
 This creates a striped blanket effect where each “stripe” is made of individual granny squares.
 It’s a modern take that looks incredible with crop top projects too.

-What Is Border and Finishing?
+Border and Finishing

 After joining all your squares, add a border to frame the piece and hide any uneven edges.
 The border also helps “lock” the join in place and gives the project a polished finish.